Lincoln Park

 The Park Today

-A new restaurant is currently taking shape within the park grounds, soon to add another dimension to visitor experiences.
+A new restaurant is currently taking shape within the park grounds, soon to add another dimension to the experience.
 Through all its changes, Lincoln Park continues to be an important green space for Jersey City - offering recreation, nature, and history in one location.

 All Features & Facilities